Tips on How to Protect Your Assets in a Divorce

 Another example is when you purchased a home prior to your marriage, but your spouse moves in and it becomes your marital residence.
 During the marriage, both you and your spouse make payments on the mortgage.
 This means the reduction in the mortgage balance and/or increase on home value can be claimed as community property.

 As you can see, dividing property during divorce can become complex and create friction between you and your soon-to-be-ex-spouse.
-This is why you need to retain the services of Conner & Lindamood, P.C.
+This is why you need to retain the services of Lindamood & Robinson, P.C.
 Our legal team is here to help.
-We are comprised of skilled Houston divorce attorneys who can meet with you when you are ready and discuss your legal options and strategies.
+We are comprised of skilled Houston divorce lawyers who can meet with you when you are ready and discuss your legal options and strategies.
 Contact our office to schedule a consultation.